dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 wheel is bad after publish, yank the affected platform wheel and cut a replacement release.
-The sdist and universal fallback wheel are metadata-only recovery artifacts; they keep the package installable while operators provide an explicit Temporal executable path.
+The sdist and universal fallback wheel are metadata-only recovery artifacts; they keep the package installable while operators provide an explicit Temporal executable path, or temporarily opt out with `--foreground` / `Options.use_sidecar = False`.

 Default-runtime failure policy:

+- Default CLI/API runs use the sidecar and start it when no healthy sidecar is running.
+- `--foreground` / `Options.use_sidecar = False` runs through the compatibility
-- Foreground CLI/API runs do not probe sidecar resources.
+  foreground path and does not probe sidecar resources.
-- Explicit sidecar runs require a running sidecar, or `--sidecar-start` / `Options.sidecar_start = True` to start one.
-- Metadata-only wheels and unsupported platforms fail explicit sidecar starts with a `SidecarUnavailableError`/nonzero CLI exit unless an operator supplies `histdatacom-sidecar start --executable /path/to/temporal`.
+- Metadata-only wheels and unsupported platforms fail sidecar starts with a `SidecarUnavailableError`/nonzero CLI exit unless an operator supplies `histdatacom-sidecar start --executable /path/to/temporal`.
-- The runtime never silently falls back from an explicit sidecar request to foreground execution.
+- The runtime never silently falls back from sidecar to foreground execution.

 ## Runtime Model